Site icon Circuit Ideas for You

 Formulas and Calculations:

-When the push button switch is hit, this circuit will create a square wave signal to drive the speaker and emit a beeping sound.
+When the push button switch is pressed this circuit creates a square wave signal to drive the speaker and release a beeping sound.

 Calculating Frequency:

-For a basic astable multivibrator the oscillations frequency f, can be roughly calculated as follows:
+For a simple astable multivibrator the oscillations frequency f is roughly calculated as follows:

 f = 1.44 / (R1+2 * R2) * C